jcronq/ramdisk/README.md

-# ramdisk
+# In-Memory Filesystem
-Creates a ramdisk
+## Objective

-Creating an in-memory file system.
+Design and implement an in-memory file system.
+This file-system consists of 4 types of entities: Drives, Folders, Text files, Zip files.

-The 'easy-way' is to make use of the unix filesystem tmpfs.  (could also use ramfs, but this gives unlimited access to memory)

-Run locally (on a unix-like machine).
+## The Easy Way
+Create a full featured file system in-memory.

+Use the linux mount type 'tmpfs'.
+Use type 'ramfs' if you don't want to bound your memory usage.

+To run locally you will need a linux machine (virtual machine OK).

 ```bash
 cd easy_way && ./local_validate.sh
 ```

-Run in a docker instance (on a unix-like machine).
+Run in a docker instance you will need a linux machine with docker installed.
 ```bash
 cd easy_way && ./docker_validate.sh
 ```

+## How it might be created in code
+TBD